-- The on-camera slate - Commercials
+The on-camera slate

+- Commercials

 - Spokesperson

 - Motor only shots (MOS)

 - Public Service Announcements (PSA's)

 - Testimonials

 - Film, television, and corporate scenes

 - Introduction to the teleprompter

-- Introduction to the ear prompter

-- Media Arts film project

 - Self-taped audition submission

-By the end of this course, a student will have a solid foundation in what performance opportunities outside of the theatre await the actor, and what is expected of an actor in the real world of media production.
+By the end of this course, a student will have a solid foundation in what performance opportunities outside of the theatre await them, and what is expected of an actor in the real world of media production.
 The time spent on camera acting and audition technique throughout the semester will provide the student with a more acute sense of their acting range, an expansion of creativity, and greater self-confidence with both the medium and acting, in general.

-REQUIRED TEXTS
+REQUIRED TEXTS AND RESOURCES